The Computer Pipe Organ

 I have links to all the suppliers I used.

-Also available from this page are the organ software I wrote and the soundfonts I use, in order to help you if you want to build one of your own.
+Also available from this page are the soundfonts I use, in order to help you if you want to build one of your own.

 The computer pipe organ consists of two 61-note keyboards, a keyboard stand, a piece of plywood, keyboard accessories, midi cables, a music stand, a 32-note ago pedalboard with midi, an organ bench, a midi merger, my home personal computer, my organ software, custom soundfonts, assorted audio cables, and two headphones.